← Guides

 80% fermentable sugar

 Highest F:G ratio of any common variety (1.50–1.65).
 The dominant fructose content means most standard yeast strains will preferentially consume glucose and stall before finishing.
-Fructophilic strains are not optional here — they are required.
-On the positive side, acacia produces a delicate, floral mead with exceptional clarity and resists crystallisation almost indefinitely.
+Fructophilic yeast strains are not optional, they are required.
+On the plus side, acacia honey resists crystallisation almost indefinitely and can produce a delicate, floral mead with exceptional clarity.
+The largest European producers include Bulgaria, Ukraine, Poland, and Hungary

 Use in calculator →